teddygroves/documentation/Data-Lake/README.md

 # DATA-LAKE project
 A data lake is a scalable data storage and analytices service.
-Ours is host in Azure and there we store data that we subtract from Benchling.

 # techenoology use
 pyhton3
 Azure
 Docker
 SQL
-PostgreSQL

 # python3
 Python3 is programming language that the project is written in.